w3c/wcag/README.md

 # wcag21
-WCAG 2.1 [https://www.w3.org/TR/WCAG21/] extends Web Content Accessibility Guidelines 2.0 [https://www.w3.org/TR/WCAG20/], which was published as a W3C Recommendation December 2008.
+[WCAG 2.1](https://www.w3.org/TR/WCAG21/) extends [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/WCAG20/), which was published as a W3C Recommendation December 2008.
 Until WCAG 2.1 advances to W3C Recommendation the current and referenceable document is WCAG 2.0.

 This repository is used to develop the success criteria proposal for wcag 2.1, as well as associated understanding documents and techniques.